dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 # Further reading and viewing

-ELija Manor has a great video, at [https://www.youtube.com/watch?v=N93cTbtLCIM](https://www.youtube.com/watch?v=N93cTbtLCIM), that shows the power of lazyvim.
+Elija Manor has a great video, at [https://www.youtube.com/watch?v=N93cTbtLCIM](https://www.youtube.com/watch?v=N93cTbtLCIM), that shows the power of lazyvim.
 I recommend this very highly.
 Quite a lot of material is covered quite quickly, but it's a video, so you can pause to take